klagan/sample-multitenancy/readme.md

 |`MsalUiRequiredException: No account or login hint was passed to the AcquireTokenSilent call.`|Try clearing the cookies and trying again.
 This message could indicate you are using a stale cookie when changes have been made to authn.
 Clearing the cookies and logging in again to generate a new cookie may highlight the true error or fix the problem.|

 ## My Notes

+#### What this example currently does

+- uses`terraform` to create the cloud resources
+- uses`donet user-secrets` to set the client side configuration values in a secret store
+- spins up a protected multi tenant web api
+- spins up a protected multi tenant web app
+- allows you to login into web app and subsequently call the underlying web service with an `on behalf of` call

 #### Tear down